Partial Domain Adaptation without Domain Alignment: Introduction

-\begin{itemize} \item A novel generalization error bound is derived, which provides an alternative (i.e., model smoothness) for solving PDA; \item A simple yet effective PDA method by intra-domain structure preserving (IDSP) is proposed, which is the first attempt, to our best knowledge, to address PDA without domain alignment; \item The experimental results reveal that the proposed IDSP can effectively enhance the adaptation ability of the model, which additionally provides an effective benchmark for PDA; \item The IDSP can be complementary to domain alignment in UDA, when domain alignment is relatively less risky in such a setting, which again tells the need of targeting at a safe transfer of knowledge. \end{itemize}
+\begin{itemize} \item A novel generalization error bound is derived, which provides an alternative (i.e., model smoothness) for solving PDA; \item A simple yet effective PDA method by intra-domain structure preserving (IDSP) is proposed, which is the first attempt, to our best knowledge, to address PDA without domain alignment; \item The experimental results reveal that the proposed IDSP can effectively enhance the adaptation ability of the model in PDA by a significant margin on some benchmarks (e.g., $\sim$+10\% on Cl$\rightarrow$Rw and $\sim$+8\% on Ar$\rightarrow$Rw); \item The IDSP can be complementary to domain alignment in UDA, when domain alignment is relatively less risky in such a setting, which again tells the need of targeting at a safe transfer of knowledge. \end{itemize}

 The rest of this paper is organized as follows.
 In Section \ref{section2}, we briefly overview UDA and PDA.
 In Section \ref{AA}, we elaborate on the problem formulation, and provide a novel generalization error bound for domain adaptation.
-In Section \ref{section3}, we present the IDSP model and optimization algorithm in detail.
+In Section \ref{section3}, we present the IDSP model and its optimization algorithm in detail.
 In Section \ref{sec4}, we present the experimental results and the corresponding analysis.
 In the end, we conclude the entire paper with future research directions in Section \ref{s5}